ItzTacosOfficial/NSMB-Utils/README.md

 ## Credits
 This project wasn't possible without the help of:

-[Ed-1T](https://github.com/Ed-1T) for general help and for the original NSMB Console code;
+[Ed_IT](https://github.com/Ed-1T) for general help and for the original NSMB Console code;

 [TheGameratorT](https://github.com/TheGameratorT) for general help, for most of the Cheats and for fixing crappy multiplayer bugs;

-[Overblade](https://github.com/Overblade) for helping me cleaning the code, for testing it in the first period and for general help as well;
+[Overblade](https://github.com/Overblade) for helping me cleaning the code, for testing it and for general help as well;